Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Discussion

 \subsection{Main Technical Findings}

-This review identified a clear trend toward difficulty-driven adaptive game systems, primarily using knowledge-based methods (e.g., rule-based and fuzzy logic) due to their simplicity, interpretability, and relatively low resource requirements.
-Although ML techniques are increasingly employed, their application remains constrained by high data demands and interpretability issues, especially in sensitive domains such as health and rehabilitation applications.
+The main technical pattern in the selected corpus is the dominance of DDA and related performance-oriented objectives.
+These systems most often relied on knowledge-based methods, including rule-based and fuzzy approaches, because they are interpretable, require less training data, and can be deployed in constrained settings.
+ML methods appeared in several studies, but were less frequent and often limited by data requirements, transparency, and runtime integration challenges.
+RL remains rare within the selected corpus.
+Only Huber et al.~\cite{huber2021dynamic} used a DRL-based adaptation approach, suggesting that interaction-based learning remains underrepresented among empirically evaluated complete-loop systems.
+Outside this corpus, approaches such as the EDPCGRL arachnophobia exposure therapy of Mahmoudi-Nejad et al.~\cite{mahmoudi2021arachnophobia} illustrate the potential of RL for affect-sensitive adaptation, although its evaluation with virtual/artificial subjects rather than human players placed it beyond our inclusion criteria.

 Game telemetry emerged as the dominant input modality, most likely due to its ease of collection, non-intrusiveness, and suitability for large-scale studies, especially when compared to more intrusive data sources such as physiological signals or questionnaires.
-Interestingly, less intrusive input methods, such as facial expression analysis or peripheral input (e.g., keyboard and mouse), remain surprisingly underutilized despite their accessibility and ecological validity~\cite{yang2021review, baltruvsaitis2016openface}.
+Within the selected corpus, less intrusive input methods, such as facial expression analysis or peripheral input (e.g., keyboard and mouse), were less common than game telemetry and physiology, despite their accessibility and ecological validity~\cite{yang2021review, baltruvsaitis2016openface}.